ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 We will also adhere to some ROS-specific rules built on top of ``semver's`` full meaning:

 * Major version increments (i.e. breaking changes) will not be made within a released distribution.

+  * In unlikely, extreme cases, it may be necessary to break compatibility within a distribution.
+This will be assessed on a case-by-case-basis and must be accompanied by a major version increment.

 * In addition to avoiding major API increments to ensure API stability according to ``semver``, we will be ABI (and therefore API) stable within a ROS distribution.

   * We will not allow patch (bug-fixes) and minor (non-breaking) version increments to affect API and ABI within a released distribution.